Ferritin: Ferroxidase activity

 Vertebrate ferritin consists of two or three subunits which are named based on their molecular weight: L "light", H "heavy", and M "middle" subunits.
 The M subunit has only been reported in bullfrogs.
 In bacteria and archaea, ferritin consists of one subunit type.
 H and M subunits of eukaryotic ferritin and all subunits of bacterial and archaeal ferritin are H-type and have ferroxidase activity, which means they are able to convert iron from the ferrous (Fe^{2+}) to ferric (Fe^{3+}) forms.
 This limits the deleterious reaction which occurs between ferrous iron and hydrogen peroxide known as the Fenton reaction which produces the highly damaging hydroxyl radical.
 The ferroxidase activity occurs at a diiron binding site in the middle of each H-type subunits.
-After oxidation of Fe(II), the Fe(III) product stays metastably in the ferroxidase center and is displaced by Fe(II), a mechanism that appears to be common among ferritins of all three domains of life.
+After oxidation of Fe(II), the Fe(III) product stays metastably in the ferroxidase center and is displaced by Fe(II), a mechanism that appears to be common among ferritins of all domains of life.
 The light chain of ferritin has no ferroxidase activity but may be responsible for the electron transfer across the protein cage.